Is Occupational Therapy Stressful? 6 Things Pre-OTs Must Know

 Why is occupational therapy stressful, when reports say it’s not?

-These are the key factors.
+These are the key factors:

 The more our healthcare system changes, the more nitty-gritty things get added to the paperwork.

-As an example, at my inpatient rehab fieldwork the hospital changed their daily notes to include 13 pages on the computer system each with different boxes to check for a session.
-So if you saw your patient twice for 30 minutes, that’s 26 pages of clicks for just that patient.
+As an example, at my inpatient rehab fieldwork the hospital changed their daily notes to include 13 pages on the computer system, each with different boxes to check for a session.
+So if you saw your patient twice for 30 minutes, that’s 26 pages of clicks for just that one patient.

 My pediatric OT friends can attest to this, and can add in stories of challenging parents as well.

 While I can’t relate to pediatrics, I can say that working in the adult population, there will be patients that test your patience, to say the least.

 It’s an unfortunate reality that some people are just not very nice to begin with.
 So when they’re in a vulnerable and challenging situation of their lives, this often just exacerbates their negativity.
 While they are less common to work with, you will still encounter difficult patients on a sometimes regular basis.